lyl8086/RADscripts/RADassembler/README.md

     -c: individual coverage for a locus.
     -a: assembler, either "cap3" or "velvet", default cap3.
     -k: hash length for velvet, default 27.
+    -x: do not verify multiple matches when exporting fasta files.
     -A: turn off assembly.
     -R: run a single component, accept "ustacks", "cstacks" or "assembly".
     -t: number of threads.

     chooseM: Similarity threshold selection within individual [ustacks].
     chooseN: Similarity threshold selection across individuals [cstacks].

 ```

 ## How to select similarity thresholds within and across individuals